 Marshall is a tiny town located in the state of North Carolina.
 With a population of 903 people and three constituent neighborhoods, Marshall is the 416th largest community in North Carolina.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Marshall is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Marshall is a town of sales and office workers, service providers, and construction workers and builders.
-There are especially a lot of people living in Marshall who work in office and administrative support (13.98%), sales jobs (12.19%), and healthcare suport services (7.53%).
+Unlike some towns, Marshall isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Marshall are a mix of both white- and blue-collar jobs.
+Overall, Marshall is a town of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Marshall who work in sales jobs (11.98%), office and administrative support (9.47%), and healthcare (9.19%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Marshall has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Marshall has few renters and college students.
 But the biggest reason it is quieter in Marshall than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Marshall may be for you.

 Marshall is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.